The Monitoring > Resources Status page is your main view to track resource events & statuses, analyze them, and quickly handle them.

 - service_group: search for services that belong to a service group

-- s.description: search only in the description of the service (i.e. its name in column Resource)
+- s.description: search only in the name of the service (shown in the Resource column)

 - type: display only hosts, services or metaservices

 Using the search bar